My business is Franchises. Ratings. Success stories. Ideas. Work and education

 • Are you going to work online and watch TV?
 Then your daily needs can reach up to one and a half GB.

-Most of the villages in Russia are far from the base stations of mobile operators, so the use of mobile Internet is often limited.
+Most villages in Russia are located far from the base stations of cellular operators, so the use of mobile Internet is often limited.
 The problem is solved by a high-quality communication amplification system.
 It allows you to catch good signal at a distance of 15-25 kilometers from the base station.
-The amplifier is usually installed near the antenna so as not to lose signal strength along its path through the cable.
+The amplifier is usually installed next to the antenna so as not to lose signal strength along its path along the cable.

-To organize an optimal signal, you need to pay special attention to the gain of the connection:
+To organize an optimal signal, you need to pay special attention to strengthening the connection:

-• the higher the antenna is above the obstacles surrounding it, the less noise it will catch.
-Installing it on the roof, installers are looking for the best place, checking where the antenna will put out the strongest signal strength.
-The more accurately the antenna is directed towards the base station, the better the signal will be.
+• The higher the antenna is above the obstacles surrounding it, the less noise it will pick up.
+When installing it on the roof, installers look for the best place, checking where the antenna will produce the highest signal strength.
+The more accurately the antenna is pointed towards the base station, the better the signal will be.

 • It is better to entrust the search and purchase of equipment to specialists.
-There is a risk of buying equipment with low or, on the contrary, inappropriately high rates.
-For example, for an ordinary country house and a family of 5, an antenna with a power of up to 18 dB is enough.
+There is a risk of buying equipment with low or, conversely, unreasonably high performance.
+For example, for an ordinary country house and a family of 5 people, an antenna with a power of up to 18 dB is sufficient.

-• if you are setting up the modem yourself, write down the selected frequency, where the signal is most active, in its settings.
-Otherwise, at the slightest signal distortion, the modem will start looking for the best frequency and leave the range you selected.
+• If you set up the modem yourself, write down the selected frequency, where the signal is most active, in its settings.
+Otherwise, at the slightest signal distortion, the modem will begin to look for the best frequency and leave the range you have chosen.

 • if the house is two-story, the power of a standard router may not be enough.
-The best way- put a router on each floor.
+The best option– place a router on each floor.

 The main condition for the Internet is a stable signal.
-If there is none on your site and is not expected, and the costs are not scary, install satellite two-way Internet.
+If there is no such thing on your site and is not expected, and the costs are not scary, install satellite two-way Internet.
 It is more independent of the weather, provides high speed, and signal delays are minimal.
-If there is a signal, albeit a weak one, you can try to amplify it.
-In this case, you are using modern high speed internet and TV at the price of a standard service from a mobile operator.
-Such an opportunity is available not only to residents of the Moscow region, but also to residents of other regions of Russia.
+If there is a signal, albeit weak, you can try to strengthen it.
+In this case, you are using modern high speed internet and TV for the price of a standard service from a mobile operator.
+This opportunity is available not only to residents of the Moscow region, but also to residents of other regions of Russia.

-It is not necessary to pay tens of thousands of rubles for the ability to connect to world wide web.
-Modern technologies offer more convenient and efficient options for how to bring the Internet to a country house in any corner of the region.
-Pay attention to the systems from the Internet company at the dacha.
-Here and high speeds, and a stable signal, and comfortable tariffs.
-What if there is no Internet in the country?
-Just do not put up with the situation!
-Finding your provider is now easy - on the operators' websites you can find detailed information about the company's services, a price list and information about the features of the technology used.
-The question of how much it costs to conduct the Internet to the country is also worth asking the company's managers directly.
-Much depends on the remoteness of the country house from the office, the complexity of installation, the number of parts in the kit.
-You can set up the Internet yourself, however, a high-quality signal will require precise targeting of the cell operator's tower.
-So it is better to give this work to the masters.
+It is not necessary to pay tens of thousands of rubles for the ability to connect to worldwide network.
+Modern technologies offer more convenient and effective options for connecting the Internet to a country house in any corner of the region.
+Pay attention to the systems from the Internet company for the dacha.
+There are high speeds, a stable signal, and comfortable tariffs.
+What to do if there is no Internet at the dacha?
+Definitely don’t put up with the situation!
+Finding your provider is now easy - on the operators’ websites you can find detailed information about the company’s services, a price list and information about the features of the technology used.
+The question of how much it costs to install Internet at your dacha should also be asked directly to the company’s managers.
+Much depends on the distance of the country house from the office, the complexity of installation, and the number of parts included.
+You can set up the Internet yourself, but a high-quality signal will require precise targeting to the cell operator’s tower.
+So it is better to leave this work to the masters.

-Choose a network connection method according to your needs, goals and financial capabilities.
-It is difficult to imagine a person without the Internet.
-Do not deny yourself the benefits of civilization, even being in the bosom of nature!
+Choose a network connection method based on your needs, goals and financial capabilities.
+It’s hard to imagine a person without the Internet.
+Do not deny yourself the benefits of civilization, even while in the lap of nature!

-In the summer it is not at all necessary to suffocate in offices - you can work in the country.
-The whole secret is high technologies!
-Our article will tell you how to choose best internet for giving.
+In the summer you don’t have to suffocate in offices - you can work in your country house.
+The whole secret is in high technology!
+Our article will tell you how to choose best internet for the dacha.

 Wireless Internet for a laptop: a little history

-The first commercial GSM networks began operating in mid-1991.
+First commercial networks GSM standard began operating in mid-1991.
 Around the same time, GSM networks began to be built in Russia.

-Initially, they were adapted only for the transmission of voice calls and messages.
-Due to the purely digital nature of the signal, it was possible to connect the Internet in modem mode at a speed of 9.6 kbps, dialing to a specific number.
-The time spent on the network was paid, because at such a speed it would not have been possible to download a lot.
+Initially, they were suitable only for transmitting voice calls and messages.
+Due to the purely digital nature of the signal, it was possible to connect to the Internet in modem mode at a speed of 9.6 kbit per second, dialing a specific number.
+The time spent on the network was paid, since at such a speed it would not have been possible to download much.

-Everything began to change after the advent of GPRS (Eng.
-GeneralPacketRadioService - General Packet Radio Service) - a GSM mobile communications add-on that transmits data.
-GPRS allows you to receive and transmit data directly via GSM networks, and not through dialing to a specific number.
-GPRS involves billing by the amount of transmitted/received information (traffic), and not by the time spent on the network.
-Unlike "pure" GSM, GPRS has a theoretical maximum speed of 171.2 kbps.
+Everything began to change after the advent of GPRS (GeneralPacketRadioService - public packet radio communication) - a GSM mobile communications add-on that transmits data.
+GPRS allows you to receive and transmit data directly through the GSM network, and not through dialing to a specific number.
+GPRS involves charging based on the volume of transmitted/received information (traffic), and not on the time spent on the network.
+Unlike “pure” GSM, GPRS has a theoretical maximum speed of 171.2 kbit/s.

-Looking ahead, it is worth noting that currently in Russia EDGE is supported by most base stations of all existing GSM cellular operators.
+Looking ahead, it is worth noting that currently in Russia EDGE is supported by the majority of base stations of all existing GSM cellular operators.

 3G